MicrosoftDocs/fabric-docs/docs/governance/domains.md

     * Some organizations have naming conventions for workspaces that make it easy to identify the data’s business context.
     * You can search for and select multiple workspaces at once
-    * If a workspace is already associated with another domain, you’ll see an icon next to the specific name.
-If you chose to continue the action, a warning message will pop up, but you’ll be able to continue and override the previous association.
+    * If a workspace is already associated with another domain, you'll see an icon next to the specific name.
+If you chose to continue the action, a warning message pops up, but you'll be able to continue and override the previous association.

 * **Assign by workspace admin**
     * You can select specific users or security groups as per your business structure.
 When you confirm the selection, all the workspaces the users and security groups are admins of will be associated to the domain.